IRTF-HRPC/drafts/draft-association.md

 Cases and examples
 ==================

-The Internet has become a central mediator for collective action and collaboration.
-This means the Internet has become a strong enabler of the rights to freedom of association and assembly.
-In the following section we discuss different cases to give an overview of how the Internet protocol and architecture facilitates the freedom of assembly and association.
+As the Internet has become a central mediator for collective action and collaboration, it can be expected that is has an impact on freedom of association and assembly.
+In the following section we operationalize the first research question: how does internet architecture enable and/or inhibit the right to freedom of assembly and association?
+To answer this question, we researched several independent and typical out cases related to protocols and architectures that have been etiher adopted by the IETF, or are widely used on the Internet, to figure out whether they facilitate freedom of assembly and association, or whether they inhibit it through their design or implementation.
+We also indicated, per case, the interrelation with issues in {{RFC8280}}.

 ## Conversing

 An interactive conversation between two or more people forms the basis for people to organize and associate.
 According to Anderson "the relationship between political conversation and engagement in the democratic process is strong." {{Anderson}}.
-By this definition, what defines the "political" is essentially assembly or association: a basis for the development of social cohesion in society.
+A conversation is inherently of social nature.
+Therefore, by these definitions the core of the "political" is essentially assembly or association: a basis for the development of social cohesion in society.

 ### Mailing Lists

 Since the beginning of the Internet mailing lists have been a key site of assembly and association {{RFC0155}} {{RFC1211}}.
 In fact, mailing lists were one of the Internet's first functionalities {{HafnerandLyon}}.

 In 1971, four years after the invention of email, the first mailing list was created to talk about the idea of using Arpanet for discussion.
 What had initially propelled the Arpanet project forward as a resource sharing platform was gradually replaced by the idea of a network as a means of bringing people together {{Abbate}}.
-More than 45 years after, mailing lists are pervasive and help communities to engage, have discussion, share information, ask questions, and build ties.
+More than 45 years after, mailing lists are pervasive and help communities to engage, have discussions, share information, ask questions, and build ties.
 Even as social media and discussion forums grow, mailing lists continue to be widely used {{AckermannKargerZhang}} an are still a crucial tool to organise groups and individuals around themes and causes {{APC}}.

-One of the reasons why mailinglist are still widely used -even within the IETF- is because they allow for easy association and allow people to subscribe (join) and unsubscribe (leave) as they please.
-They also allow for association of specific groups on closed lists, protecting the intent of a private association.
+Mailing lists' pervasive use are partly explained because they allow for "free" association: people subscribe (join) and unsubscribe (leave) as they please.
+Mailing lists also allow for association of specific groups on closed lists.
 Furthermore, the archival function of mailinglists allows for posterior accountabilty and analysis.
 The downsides of mailinglists are similar to the ones generally associated with e-mail, except that end-to-end encryption such as OpenPGP {{RFC4880}} and S/MIME {{RFC5751}} are not possible because the final recipients are not known.
 There have been experimental solutions to address this issue such as Schleuder {{Schleuder}}, but this has not been standardized or widely deployed.

+This case relates to the following considerations in {{RFC8280}}:
+	- Security
+	- Privacy
+	- Decentralization
+	- Censorship Resistance
+	- Open Standards
+	- Confidentiality

 ### Multi-party video conferencing